 Nine months in, nine months out?
 Something like that.
 Your 46th weekly challenge is to obtain some new-to-you clothes that you’ll enjoy along with an afternoon of girlfriend hilarity all for the cost of some cucumber-scented spa water.
 The end of the year is a perfect time to plan a clothing swap.

-I have hosted no fewer than nine clothing swaps with my stylish friends and spawned at least three known copycats.
+I have hosted no fewer than ten clothing swaps with my stylish friends and spawned at least three known copycats.
 For the record, this is better as a a no-kids-allowed event (or just pre-crawlers), so let Daddy take the bambino out for a hike while you get some well-deserved girlfriend-time.
 The whole event can take less than two hours.

 Here’s the step-by-step to planning and hosting: